0xC-Diamond/VPS_tutorial_draft/README.md

 task_node  | Free Token Task! listening on port 10000
 task_node  | getTaskLevelDBPath
 ```

-Then CONGRATULATIONS - it is success!
+It is success!

 ## How to interact now with the running Node?

-1.Install dependencies
+1. Install dependencies
 ```
 sudo apt install npm
 ```